 Much untapped potential in trade fair logistics

 A typical morning on the first set-up day of a trade fair: A hundred articulated lorries try to reach the event site at the same time.
 Outside the gates, the trucks stand close together waiting to be let in.
-Especially fairgrounds located in city centres cause heavy traffic in the surrounding streets.
+Especially trade fair sites located in city centres cause heavy traffic in the surrounding streets.
 There is also a lack of space on the grounds themselves when all the exhibitors want to set up their stands in a small time window.
-Traffic jams and logistical chaos cause a lot of frustration and potential for conflict.
+Transport comes to a standstill: traffic jams and logistics chaos cause a lot of frustration and conflict potential for all companies involved.

 Great potential for optimisation in planning remains unused.
 A solution specifically for trade fair logistics does not yet exist.
 The classic Dock & Yard Management System, which is used for example by food companies and parcel services, coordinates logistics processes at gates and ramps even before the trucks arrive on site with the help of time window management and access control.
 However, this system is not yet a suitable solution for the trade fair: It cannot implement further functions such as the spatial distribution of capacities on the site and their rescheduling.